All Products

 Step 2: Download NVIDIA Fabric Manager

-Download NVIDIA Fabric Manager from the NVIDIA YUM repository.
+Download the NVIDIA Fabric Manager RPM package that matches your driver version from the NVIDIA YUM repository.
 The version of NVIDIA Fabric Manager must be the same as that of the NVIDIA driver.

 Step 3: Create an OSS bucket

-Log on to the OSS console and create an OSS bucket.
-For more information, see Create a bucket.
+Log on to the OSS console and create a bucket.
+For step-by-step instructions, see Create a bucket.

 Note